yukun-dong/how-to/Upgrade-to-support-unify-config.md

 ## Know what you need to do
 Since Teams Toolkit will use `manifest.remote.template.json` as a single manifest template file after the upgrade, if you have customized the `manifest.local.template.json`, you will need to update the `manifest.template.json` to include your change.

-If local and remote manifests are different in your previous project.
-There maybe two steps you can do to make your project work as before.
+Depending on how different the local and remote manifests are, there are two options you can do to make your project work as before.
-1. If you have your own local debug parameters.
-You can add these to `.fx/configs/config.local.json`.
-This file will be passed to `manifest.template.json` to replace related mustache template.
+1. If the two manifest files only have config value difference, i.e., the keys are the same while values are different.
+You can add the different config value to `.fx/configs/config.local.json`.
+Teams Toolkit supports placeholder in `manifest.template.json` and `{{config.manifest.xx}}` is customized placeholder whose value is resolved from `config.{env}.json`.
-1. If your local and remote manifests have different usage scenarios which means two manifests may have different structures.
-You can create two git branches for this.
-One for your current developed local scenario.
-The other for your remote scenario.
+2. If the two manifest files’ structure are different, i.e., there are additional keys in previous local manifest than remote manifest file.
+We recommend you use different Git branches to manage it.

 ## Know about how to restore your project
 If anything went wrong after the upgrade process, you could restore your old project configuration files by: